New house construction & inspection stages,

 - Building exterior: Design faults.

-- Roof exterior (where safe to access): Broken tiles, flashings.
+- Roof exterior (where safe to access): Broken tiles, inadequate roof flashings, poor finish.

 - Roof interior (where possible): Construction.
 Accumulation of insulation around electrical fittings.

-- Building interior: Sagging ceilings.
+- Building interior: Sagging ceilings (where more than acceptable).
 Leaking from bathroom, laundry, toilet, kitchen.
 Obvious unacceptable finishes.

 What to expect from a completion (handover) inspection report: